JCoulter85/jc_web/README.md

 ## Running jc_web

 Now that we are ready to run the web application, There are two ways to do so.
+Option one is for web dev and option two is to view the website through the as is json-server.
+If you choose to just view the web app please use option 2 as it is much easier.

 ### Option 1